 Project funding is provided through four programs:

-- The Impact-Focused Research Program funds projects that address priorities identified by the populations most affected by HIV and/or the prevention, engagement and carecascade.
+- The Impact-Focused Program funds projects that address priorities identified by the populations most affected by HIV and/or the prevention, engagement and care cascade.

-- The Community-Based Research Program provides small ($25,000) grants to front-line agencies to support research and program evaluation.
+- The Community-Based Program provides small ($25,000) grants to front-line agencies to support program evaluation.

-- The Indigenous research initiatives support young Indigenous researchers to conduct research projects.
+- The Indigenous initiatives support young Indigenous researchers to conduct projects that improve services and care in their communities.

 Funding by priority population